fxsym/fxsym/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&size=24&pause=1000&center=true&vCenter=true&color=ABDBE3&width=500&lines=Hi+%F0%9F%91%8B%2C+I'm+Fatih+Syamsudin!" alt="Typing SVG" />
 </p>

-## 📌 About Me
+### 📌 About Me
+- 📝 **My Bio**:
-🤵 Fatih Syamsudin </br>
+  🤵 Fatih Syamsudin.
+  🎂 Born at 2003 (Now 22 years old).
-🏫 Study In Universitas Amikom Purwokerto
+  🏫 Study In Universitas Amikom Purwokerto.
+  💬 _"If you can't be a source of happiness for others, at least don't be a source of sadness for others"_.

 <p align="center">